seekingoutfriday said: I don't hate the Hunger Games story either! We're all just full of love haha

 I was also livid after reading the “Quinn married to Finn” story, but in the best way possible.
 I was livid, but I was also in awe of what TMF had done.

-alexacadia asked: my least favorite would probably be these strange steps... whoops, i know that's a really popular one. i just connected so much to aocc and to ECFC that it seemed a little lackluster in comparison. i did get into her works much later though, and i think reading everything retroactively probably influenced how i saw her writing.
+alexacadia said: my least favorite would probably be these strange steps... whoops, i know that's a really popular one. i just connected so much to aocc and to ECFC that it seemed a little lackluster in comparison. i did get into her works much later though, and i think reading everything retroactively probably influenced how i saw her writing.

 I could definitely see that.
 ECFC and AoCC are both so well done that TSS does seem lesser by comparison.
 Also, I definitely think that when you read TMF works and in what order you read them makes a huge difference it determines the expectations you have for each work.

-seekingoutfriday asked: This question could be bad.
+seekingoutfriday said: This question could be bad.
 And start a war.
 But I shall answer anyway.
 The Hunger Games fic I wasn't WOO about.
 I don't like crossovers at all, and I'm not a fan of AU.
 It takes a lot for me to be engaged in AU stories, and I think TMF did a lot better job with her other AU stories than the Hunger Games/Glee fic.
 Not to say it was badly written, because it wasn't.
 It just wasn't my cup of tea.

 You are a very brave soul.